12 Essential Laundry Room Organizing Tips

 Cotton button-down shirts, which have a tendency to shrink, are best removed from the dryer while slightly damp, then air-dried.
 Unlike a drying rack, which holds a few shirts at most, a bath-towel holder mounted on the underside of a laundry-room shelf makes a good spot for a row of shirts on hangers.
 The bar can also be helpful when you're ironing; hang pressed shirts as you work.

 Adjustable wire shelving is convenient and waterproof; in this laundry area, one shelf is reserved solely for drying sweaters.
 The wooden boxes house supplies.
-Install a tension rod upon which to hang clothes as you take them out of the dryer; that way, they'll need only a light ironing or no ironing at all.
+Install a tension rod upon which to hang clothes as you take them out of the dryer—they'll need only a light ironing or no ironing at all.
 The iron and the ironing board are stored nearby for easy access.

-The best defense against stains is information -- knowing how to attack a particular spot before it sets permanently into the fabric.
+Knowing how to attack a particular spot before it sets permanently into the fabric is key.
 Since there are so many kinds of stains, each with its own best cleaning method, it's difficult to memorize them all.
 That's where this convenient "first aid" chart comes in: It's a comprehensive listing of stains, from grease to ink, along with advice on how to handle them for both washable and non-washable items.
-Laminate our chart and hang it on the wall in your laundry room, where you can refer to it whenever needed.

 Perfect Towel Folding

-Here is an easy trick for keeping your towels neatly folded.
-Place the towel flat on the bed.
-Place a standard-size cutting board in the center of the towel.
+Here is an easy trick for keeping your towels neatly folded: Place the towel flat on the bed and a standard-size cutting board in the center of the towel.
 Fold one end of the towel over to the edge of the cutting board; then fold the other side of the towel.
-You might have to adjust the cutting board so it's perfectly centered.
-Remove the cutting board, then fold the towel in half.
-For hand towels, use a smaller cutting board.
+After you remove the cuttting board, fold the towel in half before storing it.